 6. Maintain your vehicle – Dont put off your smog checks and oil changes, and maintain your tire pressure.
 Underinflated tires decrease fuel economy and increase pollution and greenhouse gas emissions.
 Dont let your engine idle unnecessarily either — it uses more energy and gas than just turning your car off and back on again.

 7. Cut down on junk mail – Choose your catalogs, cut down on credit card offers, ditch direct mail, and pay your bills online.
-Find information on how to do those things, and more, here.

 8. BYO Bags – Ditch plastic bags and bring your own!
 Plastic bags are not biodegradable and are making their way into our oceans, ultimately polluting our marine food sources.
 Fabric bags are often stronger and provide an inexpensive, reusable alternative.